pimatic/pimatic/README.md

 You can also use `status`, `stop`, `restart`.

-To damonize pimatic you can run:
+To daemonize pimatic you can run:

     cd pimatic-app
     sudo ./node_modules/pimatic/main.js start